 The answer ranges from virtually everything to nothing, depending on the refuge.
 But broadly speaking, the impact of Duck Stamps is enormous.
 FWS reports include the overall size of a refuge in acres and the number of acres obtained with MBCF funds.
 From that, FWS calculates the percentage of the refuge obtained with MBCF money.
 This provides a rough sense of the importance of MBCF dollars to a specific refuge.

-For example, Santa Ana NWR in Texas has been in the news because the Trump Administration proposed building part of the border wall directly through it.
-(It received a temporary reprieve in 2018, though surrounding areas did not.)
+For example, Santa Ana NWR in Texas is a legendary birding location and it was in the news because the Trump Administration proposed building part of the border wall directly through it.
+(It received a reprieve, though surrounding areas did not.)
 Santa Ana NWR is relatively small at 2,087.50 acres, but 1,980.50 acres, or 94.9% of the entire refuge, was obtained with MBCF funds.
 In other words, virtually all of Santa Ana NWR was purchased with MBCF money.

 This is hardly unique, as several others also have more than 90% of their acreage purchased with MBCF funds, including: Bombay Hook NWR in Delaware (95.2%), Bosque del Apache NWR in New Mexico (99.2%), Horicon NWR in Wisconsin (98.7%), Lee Metcalf NWR in Montana (96.3%), Parker River NWR in Massachusetts (97.7%), Pea Island NWR in North Carolina (99.2%), and Quivira NWR in Kansas (99.1%).